C2SM/git-course/advanced/slides/slides.md

   - Who has already worked with web interfaces such as GitHub or GitLab?
 - Set expectations:
   - Hands-on day, roughly half the time is exercises
-  - We walk around to help - nobody should sit stuck in silence -->
+  - We walk around to help - encourage participants to ask for assistance rather than continue struggling alone
+-->

 ---